Spengreb/atmos/README.md

 }
 ```

 This will make Terraform lookup AWS credentials from the `~/.aws/credentials` file using the workspace name as the stanza name.
-For example the credentials file would look like the shared-creds file in this repo.

 ## atmos -e